 Robert Gutheil and his wife, Karen (who serves as a Lay Eucharist Minister), have been members of St. Bart’s since 1996.
 They were drawn by the church’s radical welcome, the vigor and intelligence of Bill Tully’s preaching, the high liturgical standards, and the physical beauty of the sanctuary.
 Those same high standards, plus now an enduring network of close friends in the parish, keep them very committed here.

 Robert recently retired after a forty-plus year career in chief executive positions in the human services field in New York City.
 He served as Executive Director of Episcopal Social Services (now Sheltering Arms) until retirement, following similar positions at The Salvation Army and Lutheran Social Services.
 The New York City Council issued a special proclamation in 2010 honoring him for a lifetime of service to the city.
 Other awards include the National Award for Excellence in Social Work from The Salvation Army, the Champions for Children Lifetime Achievement Award from the Center for Children’s Initiatives, the Leadership Award from Life Services for the Handicapped, and the Unsung Heroes from the Day Care Council of New York.
 He holds graduate degrees from Columbia University and Concordia Seminary.
-Currently he serves on several charitable boards—the Federation of Protestant Welfare Agencies, the Church Club of New York, West End Residences for the Homeless, Life Services for the Handicapped, and the Day Care Council of New York.
-Earlier positions included the Vestry of St. Thomas Church and the Board of Episcopal Charities.
+Currently he serves on several charitable boards—FPWA (Federation of Protestant Welfare Agencies), ACT for Life Services, and the Day Care Council of New York.
+Earlier positions included the Vestry of St. Thomas Church and the boards of Episcopal Charities, the Church Club of New York, and West End Residences for the Homeless.

 Robert served as member of the Rector Search Committee that called Bishop Wolfe.
 He is also a long-time usher, two-term member of the Vestry, and has served on various committees and as parish Treasurer.
 He was the first chair of the Advisory Board for the Center for Religious Inquiry, working closely with Rabbi Leonard Schoolman in those initial years.